agsb/f2u/README.md

 Most of Forth implementations goes "runnig for speed" for timming applications or simply to be "the most faster than", but when memory space is the critical limit most of design decisions must take another path.

 My choice for design is a Atmega8, a MCU with harvard memory architeture, 4k words (16-bits) program flash memory, 1k bytes (8-bits) static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, with 32 (R0 to R31) 8 bits registers, with some that could be used as eight (R16 to R31) 16 bits registers.
+A challenge.

 There are many low cost MCU with far more resources and pleny of SRAM and flash.
 Why use an old MCU for hosting Forth ?

 Most to refine language paradigms and understood manage memory, RAM and FLASH, and how forth works inside, looking from behind the stacks.

-Many challenges to resolve, how make a minimal bios, what basic word set, how update flash memory, how access internal resources, etc. Learn from previous many implementations of Forth and adapt to survive.
+Many challenges to resolve, how make a minimal bios, what basic word must set, how update flash memory, how access internal resources, etc. Learn from previous many implementations of Forth and adapt to survive.

 For comparation, in 1979, the PDP-11, was eight 16-bit registers, (including one stack pointer R6, and one program counter R7), unifed memory addressing and memory mapped devices. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.